top of page

 6 Common Myths of Teaching Yoga – debunked

-While leading Yoga Teacher Training Courses I am often asked these pertinent questions.
+While leading Yoga Teacher Training Courses, I am often asked these pertinent questions.
 I’ve compiled a list of popularly asked questions that can be your point of reference when in doubt.

-I intend to create more such blogs in the coming months that dispel such misconceptions.
+I intend to create more such articles in the coming months that dispel such misconceptions.
 If I have missed a frequently faced dilemma that you encounter as a yoga teacher; please drop your question in the comments.
 This will be added to the upcoming blogs.
+Here we explore 6 common myths of teaching yoga.

-Here are 6 Common Myths of Teaching Yoga – debunked.
+6 Common Myths of Teaching Yoga

 1. Are you an Asana Teacher or a Yoga Teacher?